amagalhaes31/amagalhaes31/README.md

 ### I'm Alexandre Magalhães

 I'm a software engineer.
-I programming C and VHDL languages for Digital Tv (ISDB and ATSC) equipments.
+I code in C and VHDL/Verilog languages for Digital Tv (ISDB and ATSC) equipments.
 I am an enthusiast for learning new technologies.
 Losing hours of sleep while programming is a real hoby.

 #### A little more about me...